You are here

 Detainee's Claim of Failure to Protect

-As previously explained, the plaintiff has the burden of proving that the [act[s]] [failure to act] of the defendant [name] deprived the plaintiff of particular rights under the United States Constitution.
-In this case, the plaintiff alleges the defendant deprived [him] [her] of [his] [her] rights under the Fourteenth Amendment to the Constitution when [insert factual basis of the plaintiff’s claim].
+As previously explained, the plaintiff has the burden of proving that the [act[s]] [failure to act] of the defendant deprived the plaintiff of particular rights under the United States Constitution.
+In this case, the plaintiff alleges the defendant deprived [him] [her] [other pronoun] of [his] [her] [other pronoun] rights under the Fourteenth Amendment to the Constitution when [insert factual basis of the plaintiff’s claim].
 Under the Fourteenth Amendment, a pretrial detainee has the right to be protected while in custody.
-In order to prove the defendant deprived the plaintiff of this right, the plaintiff must prove the following additional elements by a preponderance of the evidence:

-1. The defendant made an intentional decision regarding the conditions under which the plaintiff was confined;
+First, he defendant made an intentional decision regarding the conditions under which the plaintiff was confined;

-2. Those conditions put the plaintiff at substantial risk of suffering serious harm;
+Second, those conditions put the plaintiff at substantial risk of suffering serious harm;

-3. The defendant did not take reasonable available measures to abate or reduce that risk, even though a reasonable officer in the circumstances would have appreciated the high degree of risk involved—making the consequences of the defendant’s conduct obvious; and
+Third, the defendant did not take reasonable available measures to abate or reduce that risk, even though a reasonable officer in the circumstances would have appreciated the high degree of risk involved—making the consequences of the defendant’s conduct obvious; and

-4. By not taking such measures, the defendant caused the plaintiff’s injuries.
+Fourth, by not taking such measures, the defendant caused the plaintiff’s injuries.

 With respect to the third element, the defendant’s conduct must be objectively unreasonable.